mjordan/irc/README.md

 PHP library for building clients for Islandora's REST interface, applying a simple pattern of CRUD (Create, Read, Update, Delete) operations to Islandora 7.x objects, relationships, and datastreams.
 Also provides access to the Islandora REST module's Solr endpoint.
 The library's goal is to hide the details of intreacting with a REST interface while providing access to the full HTTP responses.

-Still in early development.
-Not for use in production yet.
-Testers welcome.

 ## Requirements

 * On the target Islandora instance